AndreiSorokin/Internet_Store_Redux/README.md

 ### Testing:
    For unit testing in this project I used React Testing Library, Jest

-### Deployment:
-   Hoisting: fly.io
-   Steps:
-      1. Sign Up and Install Flyctl
-      2. Navigate to the project directory in the terminal
-      3. Initialize Fly.io configuration files by running fly launch
-      4. Configure fly.toml file
-      5. To deploy run fly deploy
-      6. Run fly scale count to adjust the number of instances running the application
-      7. To update the project make changes and deploy again

 ### This project has 8 pages:
    1. Landing page where you can find featured products from all available categories